incognito1234/onedrive-client/README.md

 - It is now possible to use ODC

       $ cd <venv_folder>/odc
-      $ python odc.py <args>
+      $ ./odc.py <args>

-  or if you have created the shortcut
+  or the shortcut has been created

       $ odc <args>

 ## Changelog
 _Only main changes are listed here_

+### Version 1.3
+- Improve error management during download
+- Add exclusion list as an option of mget command
+- Consider drive object which are not file or folder (could be a Notebook)

 ### Version 1.2
 - Consider error when downloading file with re-try mechanisms